crcn/tandem-old/README.md

 ### Goals and Motivation

-These general principles were used in the creation of Tandem.
+The following principles were (and are) used in creating of Tandem.

 - Provide tooling that enables you to most of your application development visually, and without needing to write code.
 - Transparent tooling that make it clear how Tandem is writing code.